Skip to main content

 Execution Tuning Playbook:

-1. Verify Pushdown: Run EXPLAIN (ANALYZE, VERBOSE).
-Look for Remote SQL blocks containing your WHERE clauses.
-If filters appear locally, the planner failed to push them down.
+1. Verify Pushdown: Look for Remote SQL blocks in EXPLAIN (VERBOSE) output containing your WHERE clauses.
+If filters appear only locally, the planner failed to push them down — usually caused by type mismatches or missing remote statistics.

-2. Tune Server Options: Set use_remote_estimate 'true' to allow the remote node to report accurate row estimates.
+2. Tune Server Options: Set use_remote_estimate 'true' on the foreign server to allow the remote node to report accurate row estimates.
 Adjust fetch_size (default 100) to 1000 or 5000 for bulk analytical queries to reduce round-trip latency.

 3. Avoid Anti-Patterns: Never use SELECT * or unbounded joins across high-latency links.
 Explicit column selection and bounded LIMIT clauses prevent uncontrolled data transfer.